Step 1: Creating a Box

 I gave it a quick sand with a sanding block.

-Then applied a concrete sealer, I got the sealer the looks wet when its dried.
+I then applied a concrete sealer, I used the sealer that looks wet when it is dried.

 Step 6: Making the Wood Bottom

-I cut 4 piece of wood with miter comers.
+I cut 4 pieces of wood with miter comers.

-On the long side I used the lip of a bucket to assist me with the arch in the bottom.
-Then a small can to assist on the short side.
+On the long side, I used the lip of a bucket to assist me with the arch in the bottom.
+I then used a small can to assist on the short side.

 I cut the curve out on the band saw.
-Then sand it down on the belt sander.
-For the smaller piece I used a hand sander.
+Then sanded it down on the belt sander.
+For the smaller piece, I used a hand sander.